epfl-SDP/android/wiki/Home.md

 | Alexandre Piveteau   | AP |
 | Mohamed Badr Taddist | BT |

-- For unit tests and integration tests, we define this naming convention : `Given_precondition_When_actionPerformed_Then_ExpectedBehavior`
+- For unit tests and integration tests, we define this naming convention : `given_precondition_when_actionPerformed_then_xxpectedBehavior`
-  - This convention is a bit long, try to be concise between the keywords `Given`, `When` and `Then` to not exceed the max number of character per line
+  - This convention is a bit long, try to be concise between the keywords `given`, `when` and `then` to not exceed the max number of character per line

 ## Pull request